ciphergoth/pylambdac/README.md

 ### `draw`

 `draw `*`variable`* draws a [Tromp diagram](https://tromp.github.io/cl/diagrams.html) of the expression named by the variable.
-Before drawing, free variables are substitutedfor their `let` values, and beta reductions are performed wherever they reduce the size of the expression.
+Before drawing, free variables are substituted for their `let` values, and beta reductions are performed wherever they reduce the size of the expression.
 Finally the size of the expression in bits, represented using [binary lambda calculus](https://tromp.github.io/cl/Binary_lambda_calculus.html), is printed.